-Part 2A - Investigation

-Describe the investigation undertaken and the evidence and findings.
-(Evidence of the breach and remedial action must be preserved)

-Part 2B - Rectification/Remediation Action

-Describe the actions taken to address the privacy incident and prevent harm to affected parties.

-(E.g. retrieval of records etc.)

-Have steps been taken to prevent the breach from occurring again?
+Part 2A - Investigation Describe the investigation undertaken and the evidence and findings.
+(Evidence of the breach and remedial action must be preserved) Part 2B - Rectification/Remediation Action Describe the actions taken to address the privacy incident and prevent harm to affected parties.
+(E.g. retrieval of records etc.) Have steps been taken to prevent the breach from occurring again?
 Is there any other further action proposed?

-Part 2C - Eligible Data Breach

-Has the incident been assessed in accordance with the NDB Scheme and is it considered an 'eligible data breach'?
+Part 2C - Eligible Data Breach Has the incident been assessed in accordance with the NDB Scheme and is it considered an 'eligible data breach'?
 Have affected individuals and the Office of the Australian Information Commissioner been notified of the breach and when?
 (Please describe how affected individuals will be or were informed about the breach of their personal information).

 If you do not intend to notify individuals because of an exception, please provide your reasons, including details about a relevant exception under the Privacy Act 1988 .
 Additional Information?
-(Please include any relevant information that you believe is important)

-If applicable, please provide a statutory declaration for Part 2, stating the Records are damaged beyond salvage or were lost or stolen.
+(Please include any reimportant) elevant information that you believe is If applicable, please provide a statutory declaration for Part 2, stating the Records are damaged beyond salvage or were lost or stolen.

-I confirm the details and attachments provided in this final version of the report (Parts 1 and 2) are accurate and correct and the CEO (or equivalent) <insert ceo's<br="">name here> has been informed of this data breach.</insert>
+• I confirm the details and attachments provided in this final version of the report (Parts 1 and 2) are accurate and correct and the CEO (or equivalent) has been informed of this data breach.

-•

-•

-• Name: Title:

-• Date: / /
+Name of CEO

+Name

+Title

+Date